greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-features.html.md

     );
     ```

-    **Note:** Nested CSQ with skip level correlations are not supported by the Postgres Planner.
+    > **Note** Nested CSQ with skip level correlations are not supported by the Postgres Planner.

 -   CSQ with aggregate and inequality.
 This example contains a CSQ with an inequality.